lunks41/AEMSWEB/README.md

 # ASP.NET Core MVC App with Role-Based Authentication and Authorization
 This repository contains an ASP.NET Core MVC application built with a robust role-based authentication and authorization system.
-The application is designed to demonstrate secure user management and access control, making it a perfect starting point for scalable web applications.
+The application is designed to demonstrate secure user and access control, making it a perfect starting point for scalable web applications.

 ## Features
 * User Authentication: <br />